TITLE Coordinator, Testing Center

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A bachelor’s degree is required; a bachelor’s degree in Computer Science or a computer related field is preferred.
+Education: A bachelor’s degree is required; a master’s degree in business administration is preferred.

 Experience: Experience working with computer networks and integrated applications is required.
 Administrative and teaching experience is preferred.

-Skills: An extensive knowledge of personal computing, Microsoft Office software, e-mail and Internet use is required.
-Effective written and oral communication skills are required.
+Skills: An extensive knowledge of personal computing, Microsoft Office software, e-mail and internet use is required.
+Effective written and verbal communication skills are required.
 Effective interpersonal, customer service, and organizational skills are required.
-Must maintain confidentiality with regard to information processed, stored, or accessed by systems.
+The ability to maintain confidentiality with regard to information processed, stored, or accessed by systems is required.
 Demonstrated supervisory skills are required.
-Must be able to work effectively with constituencies possessing a wide variety of technical knowledge.
+The ability to work effectively with constituencies possessing a wide variety of technical knowledge is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Assures appropriate issuance of waivers for the course by coordinating the CIS/CSC 101 waiver exam, assuming On-Line Test Administrator duties, implementing and monitoring skills testing for the CIS/CSC 101 Waiver Exam, assuring student eligibility for the exam, revising the waiver exam as needed to maintain alignment with skills/concepts taught in the course, maintaining a database of students who have attempted the exam to ensure integrity of the exam process, and providing waiver results to CIS/CSC department heads, advising centers on campus and the Degree Check Office.
+1. Assures appropriate issuance of waivers by coordinating the CIS/CSC 101 waiver exam, assuming Online Test Administrator duties, implementing and monitoring skills testing for the CIS/CSC 101 Waiver Exam, assuring student eligibility for the exam, revising the waiver exam as needed to maintain alignment with skills/concepts taught in the course, maintaining a database of students who have attempted the exam to ensure integrity of the exam process, and providing waiver results to CIS/CSC department heads, and advising centers on campus and the Degree Check Office.

-4. Assures that information about software (testing, on-line lab exercises, etc.) and other course procedures (network-based course management, electronic homework submission, etc.) are communicated and understood by providing workshops for new instructors, and, in coordination with Distributed User Support Specialists dedicated to CIS/CSC 101, training lab assistants for CIS/CSC 101 instructional lab support, providing lab assistants with the network location of each instructor’s current lab assignments, and providing ongoing training for general and course-specific software programs for on-campus and dual credit instructors, lab assistants, and DUSS personnel.
+2. Assures that information about software (testing, online lab exercises, etc.) and other course procedures (network-based course management, electronic homework submission, etc.) are communicated and understood by providing workshops for new instructors, and, in coordination with computer support personnel, proctors, and other lab support staff, provides ongoing training for general and exam-specific software programs for Testing Center staff and users of the Testing Center.

-11. Acts as a system administrator for the campus-wide integrated network quizzing and surveying software program by creating new accounts, providing ongoing training through workshops for all campus users, coordinating upgrades with User Support personnel, assisting users with creation of new surveys and tests, and coordinating with Distributed User Support Personnel the maintenance, use, and upgrades of multiple servers used for online test administration and storage of student/faculty data files.
+6. Acts as a system administrator for the campus-wide integrated network quizzing and surveying software program by creating new accounts, providing ongoing training through workshops for all campus users, coordinating upgrades with User Support personnel, assisting users with creation of new surveys and tests, and coordinating with Distributed User Support staff for the maintenance, use, and upgrades of multiple servers used for online test administration and storage of student/faculty data files.

-12. Ensures the hiring and employment of quality personnel by directly or indirectly supervising the selection, training, and evaluation of the Distributed User Support Personnel dedicated to CIS/CSC 101 and student lab assistants.
+7. Ensures the hiring and employment of quality personnel by directly or indirectly supervising the selection, training, and evaluation of staff of the Testing Center.

-13. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Dean, College of Natural and Applied Sciences.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Dean, Library Services.

-14. Contributes to the overall success of the College of Natural and Applied Sciences and Education by performing all other duties as requested.
+13. Contributes to the overall success of the Library by performing all other duties as requested.

 OFFICE OF HUMAN RESOURCES